DakobedBard/dsi-spark/individual.md

 4. Now we are interested in calculating how much people purchased for their cookies.
 Use `mapByValue` to return an RDD with tuples `(name, money purchased)`.
 Again run a `first()` to confirm.

-5. Now we want the names to be lower-cased, use `mapByKey` to achieve that.
+5. Make the names lower-case, use `mapByKey` to achieve that.

    **Note: In general, when you are doing functional programming with Spark, keep the function of each of your map operation small.
 Spark will be able to distribute resources and parallelize more efficiently **

-6.
+6. Same as mrjobs of the map-reduce framework, Spark is built on the same framework and can do reduce operations.
+Calculate the total amount of money from purchasing cookies from everyone.
+   Use `reduceByValue`.

 ##2.
 Practical Operations with Spark

-##Power of Spark

-The value of Spark is its ability to process data at a capacity that Python cannot.
-Here we are going
+Now we are familiar with using